No matter how famous Greyson Sigg will get in his golf career, it’s likely he’ll never be as well-known as the town where he’s from: Augusta, Ga.

 The three nine holes at Champions Retreat—about 30 minutes from Augusta National—are individually designed by Arnold Palmer, Gary Player, and Jack Nicklaus.
-The course, which meanders through mature Georgia pines and numerous wetlands along the Savannah River, made international headlines as the host club of the first two rounds of the Augusta National Women’s Amateur in 2019.
+The course, which meanders through mature Georgia pines and numerous wetlands along the Savannah River, has been the host club of the first two rounds of the Augusta National Women’s Amateur since 2019.
 Sigg says the addition of the cottages and the layout of the entire facility makes it one of the best in the area.

 View this post on Instagram